Adhesh148/ICG-Lab/README.md

 * [Week-8](Week8/)
 > To Learn Interactive Computer Graphics.
 Implemented **Boundary Fill with 4 neighbors**, **Boundary Fill with 8 neighbors** and **Flood Fill Algorithm** with interactive seed point obtained on mouse click.
 There is a small problem with conversion of mouse coordinates to window coordinates for quadrants other than the first.  <br />
-> TODO : Check for Leaks in Boundary with 8 neighbors & Fix the Coordinate Issue (Mouse vs Window).
+> TODO : Fix the Coordinate Issue (Mouse vs Window). <br />
+> Found a leak with 8 neighbors (happened when shape within shape).
+Also have to handle shape within shape and intersecting shapes a bit more properly - Validate seed has to be refined.

 * [Week-9](Week9/)
 > TODO: PolyFill.